cloudevents/spec/cesql/spec.md

 1. If the operator/function is unary (argument `x`):
    1. If it's not ambiguous, cast `x` to the parameter type.
-   1. If it's ambiguous, raise an error and the cast result is undefined.
+   1. If it's ambiguous, raise a _CastError_ and the cast result is `false`.
 1. If the operator is binary (left operand `x` and right operand `y`):
    1. If it's not ambiguous, cast `x` and `y` to the corresponding parameter types.
    1. If it's ambiguous, use the `y` type to search, in the set of ambiguous operators, every definition of the operator